11eerrrdd11/recommendations-ai/README.md

 ## ToDo

-- [ ] Minimum requirements to make this an application that can be installed into a storefront
-    - [ ] Load tracking code and javascript functions with script tags
-    - [ ] Capture required user events with script tags (storefront & checkout)
-    - [ ] Render recommendations with script tags
 - [ ] Sync catalog
     - [x] Schedule product catalog updates with cloud function
     - [x] Add required catalog fields